hyperstack-org/hyperstack/README.md

 The design goal is to push as much work onto the client side as possible.

 * `ActiveRecord` after_commit hooks are used to broadcast changes and deletions to all participating clients.
-* Each client then hooks into the underlying `Reactive-Record` mechanism as if the change was made locally, but *already* saved.
+* Each client then searches for any scopes currently being rendered that will need to be updated.
 * `Reactive-Record` then updates scopes, and notifies `React` of the state changes as it would for any other change.

 ## Contributing